Laurence Fox arrested for endorsing vandalism and the destruction of Ulez cameras

 Fox is also being quizzed on suspicion of encouraging or assisting offences to be committed.

-Fox has released a number of videos in recent weeks in which he rants about the cameras, actively encouraging others to do the same.
+Fox has released a number of videos in recent weeks in which he rants about ULEZ cameras, actively encouraging others to do the same.

-On Tuesday, Fox said he was 'happy to be detained' for taking down cameras alongside vigilantes in an internet rant.
+Praising so-called ULEZ Bladerunners - a vigilante group who who have been ripping down the cameras across London, Fox added he was "happy to be detained" on Tuesday for his involvement.

 “I encourage them to tear down every single camera there is and I will be joining them,” he said in the video posted to social media.